-Green Banana Flour Blueberry Muffins RecipeUpdated: February 18, 2018 Breakfast, Gluten Free, Recipes
+Green Banana Flour Blueberry Muffins RecipeUpdated: April 04, 2018 Breakfast, Gluten and Grain Free, Recipes

 What is it about the starch in green bananas and banana flour that is so good?
 These foods contain a special type of carbohydrate called resistant starch that nourishes and strengthens beneficial gut microbes.
 Hence, it is an important type of food to be eating on a regular basis if a balanced gut environment is important to you.